Sleep Schedule for 3 to 4 months old

 Frequently Asked Questions

-When is the right time to establish a more predictable nap schedule for vNyFhhL5?
+How can I establish a more predictable nap schedule for my baby?

-vNyFhhL5 only takes short naps (catnaps).
+My baby only takes very short naps ('catnaps').
 Is this normal, and what can I do?